How to name your data room files so visitors don't lose their minds

 Organizing files properly is one side of the equation.
 How you share them, track them, and control access is the other.

-Ellty is a virtual data room and pitch deck sharing platform built for founders who need to move fast.
-You can upload documents, create trackable share links, and see exactly who viewed which file - all without a long setup process or per-user pricing that makes sharing with a small team expensive.
+Ellty is a virtual data room and pitch deck analysis platform built for teams who need to move fast.
+You can upload documents, create trackable share links, and see exactly who viewed which file, all without a long setup process or per-user pricing that makes sharing with a small team expensive.

 Here's what's available across plans: